 The four known tor enclosures in Penwith are Carn Galva, Trencrom Hill, Carn Kenidjack and St Michael's Mount.
-Also, within sight of Penwith is Carn Brea, near Redruth, another tor enclosure.
+Also, within sight of Penwith is Carn Brea, near Camborne, another tor enclosure.

-Other significant hills in the neolithic period are likely to have been Chûn Castle, Chapel Carn Brea, Sancreed Beacon, Zennor Hill, Lesingey Round and Bartinney Castle - there's little or no proof of this, but it's unlikely that they weren't significant.
-Cliff castles were important too (more on the next page) - instead of rising above the woodland landscape, they stuck out from it on the coast, as headlands protruding into the sea.
+Other significant hills in the neolithic period are likely to have been Chûn Castle, Chapel Carn Brea, Sancreed Beacon, Zennor Hill, Lesingey Round, Bartinney Castle and Godolphin Hill - there's little or no proof of this, but it's unlikely that they weren't significant.
+Cliff castles were very important too (more on the next page) - instead of rising above the woodland landscape, they stuck out from it on the coast, as headlands protruding into the sea.

 All four tor enclosures have a rather mythic profile.
 Carn Kenidjack, though not very high, is visible from many points on the peninsula and filled with broody character.
 Carn Galva is like a dragon and commands an imposing presence over much of the landscape - again, visible from many different places on the peninsula.
-Though neighbouring Watch Croft is higher, Carn Galva has prominence - one's eye is magnetically drawn to it.
+Though neighbouring Watch Croft is higher, Carn Galva has prominence and looks higher - one's eye is magnetically drawn to it.

 The ancients liked high places, and the northern highlands of West Penwith, stretching from Carn Kenidjack near St Just to Rosewall Hill near St Ives, are littered with early ancient sites.
-Climate was warmer than today during the neolithic and earlier bronze ages, so hanging out on hills was sensible and desirable - fewer flies, less mud and damp, more light, air and perspective.
-The kids wouldn't get lost in the woods lower down or charged by boars or wolves.
+Climate was generally warmer than today during the neolithic and earlier bronze ages, so hanging out on hills was sensible and desirable - fewer flies, less mud and damp, more light, air and perspective.
+The kids wouldn't get lost in the woods lower down and they wouldn't be charged by boars or wolves.
 These were the places to be, in those times - on the tops of hills.

-This has its virtues too, and in those days it was 'normality'.
+This has its virtues too, and in those days woodland life was 'normality'.
 But, seen from a hilltop looking over the trees, another hill five miles away is just over there, and you can see the stars.
-Getting above the trees thus served as a kind of breakout from this all-embracing wooded reality.
+Getting above the trees served as a kind of breakout from this all-embracing wooded reality.

 For neolithic people these places were like the centre of town - places where things happened and people met up.
-They were definite places in a world without maps, where all movement involved walking and it took hours to go quite small distances.
-The panoramas at Trencrom Hill, Galva and Kenidjack, Zennor Hill or St Michael's Mount brought uplift and inspiration.
+They were definite places in a world without maps and roads, where all movement involved walking and it took hours to go quite small distances.
+The panoramas at Trencrom Hill, Carns Galva and Kenidjack, Zennor Hill or St Michael's Mount brought uplift and inspiration.
 There is energy there.
 Other Penwith hills were probably significant too, even if nowadays not understood to be neolithic sites.

 Abodes of giants